MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

 - Content of the update.
 - Load on your system.
 - Number of machines in your system.
-- Type of the hardware used.
+- Type of hardware used.
-- Solution Builder Extension used.
+- Solution Extension used.

 The approximate time estimates for a typical single or multi-node system are summarized in the following table: